 Want to be a hero parent?
 Inspire your kids by making smart financial decisions.
 That doesn’t mean you need to be an expert investor, but at least show your kids you know how to keep your house in order.

 That means, first of all, eliminating any troublesome debt you’ve accumulated.
 If you’re struggling with high interest rates – the kind on credit cards, for example — consider a lower interest debt consolidation loan to roll all those payments into one.

 A tough early lesson for kids: You can’t have everything you want.

 Before they can manage their money responsibly, you’ll need to teach them that there’s a significant difference between wants and needs.

 When you do shop for the needs — or occasionally, the wants — show your kids they can make meaningful decisions at that stage, too.
 For example, not every store has the same prices.
-With a [free browser extension called Capital One Shopping, you can instantly scan for better prices at other sellers while you shop on Amazon, Target and more.
+With a free browser extension, you can instantly scan for better prices at other sellers while you shop on Amazon, Target and more.

 6. Fuel their entrepreneurial spirit

 It didn’t take long for Buffett to start sharpening his business skills.